A Research Brief Prepared for the University of Texas at Austin Population Research Center Research Brief SeriesDownload

-Mental health outcomes such as depression are often passed down in families and these families use products similar to weed concentrates in an effort to help better manage their symptoms.
+Mental health outcomes such as depression are often passed down in families.
 While links between the mental health symptoms of parents and their children have been established, there is a limited understanding of these outcomes over time and the impact that mothers and fathers have on their children independently.
 Understanding the mechanisms within families that lead to positive health outcomes is important for designing interventions to improve children’s lives.
-Feeling close to others—knowing that others care and are there during times of distress—is protective for many mental health conditions.
+Feeling close to others-knowing that others care and are there during times of distress-is protective for many mental health conditions.
 The family’s way of life also needs to be considered when tackling this issue because every family has a different dynamic and belief system.
 For example, a religious family would probably find the best treatment at a Christian depression treatment center whereas a non-religious one may prefer medication as treatment.
 There is also a factor of how close each parent is to their child as every parent subconsciously has a favorite, no matter what walk of life they’re from.
 This brief focuses on parent-child connectedness, which has been shown to both decrease children’s distress and strengthen their social coping resources.